kevin-s-chin/Case-Studies/Cyclistic_Case_Study/cyclistic_report.md

 Observe the spikes in median member ridership at 8:00 and 17:00 on the left-hand graph.
 Those spikes illustrate that members are using their bikes to commute during rush hour.
 Casual ridership steadily creeps up during the day and peaks during afternoon rush hour as well.

 The casual peak at 17:00 could be them commuting home; however, if they didn’t bike to work then they likely drove.
-Therefore this peak may be casuals biking for fun or exercise after work before driving home in the evening.
+Therefore, this peak may be casuals biking for fun or exercise after work before driving home in the evening.

 Weekend median member ridership looks greater than casual ridership, but this difference is only statistically significant for a few hours in the morning (see Appendix 1).

 It can be inferred from this that members have integrated our bike-sharing service into their daily routine to a greater extent than casuals.
-Cyclistic fulfills an essential piece its members’ everyday transportation needs.
+Cyclistic fulfills an essential piece of its members’ everyday transportation needs.

 #### Station usage by members and casuals

 To get a better sense of how casuals behave, we collated the locations of the top 10 stations used by casuals and members.
-The top-10 lists were determined by ranking the stations using the sum of rides started and ended at each one.
+The top-10 lists were determined by ranking the stations using the sum of rides that started and ended at each one.

 <p align="center">
 <img src="https://github.com/kevin-s-chin/Case_Studies/blob/main/Cyclistic_Case_Study/Cyclistic_Visualizations/station_freq_pie_combined.png?raw=true" width="700">